jbottum/t5pat/langchain_markdown46.md

 | Counterfactual Reasoning | 50% | 2.2 |
 | In Context | 0%| 10.7 |

-Now, let’s examine the results of the flan-t5-large model for knowledge retreival.
+Now, let’s examine the results of the flan-t5-large model for knowledge retrieval.

 ```
 Results for model: google/flan-t5-large